bhar75/bhar75/README.md

 - 👋 Hi, I’m @bhar75
-- 👀 I’m interested in web apps
+- 👀 I’m a web designer and web developer
-- 🌱 I’m currently learning fullstack
 - 📫 How to reach me bharathi_n@msn.com

 <!---